Dates: 13th September - 16th December

-In June 1948, the SS Empire Windrush docked at Tilbury Dock in Essex carrying over 450 passengers from the Caribbean.
+In June 1948, the Empire Windrush docked at Tilbury Dock in Essex carrying over 450 passengers from the Caribbean.
 Leaving friends and families back home, these brave men and women were responding to Britain’s post-war need for workers.

 Over the next 40 years, thousands of people from Commonwealth countries followed in their footsteps, with many making Wales their new home.
 They often encountered hostility and discrimination.

 The Windrush Generation have made an invaluable and lasting contribution to life in Wales.
 This exhibition is their story, in their own words.

 Led by Race Council Cymru, the exhibition is delivered in partnership with the Senedd and Amgueddfa Cymru – National Museum Wales and is part of Race Council Cymru’s Windrush Heritage Project, funded by The National Lottery Heritage Fund

 Angela Barnes (1956-2020) was raised in Kingston, Jamaica.
 In her early teens, she moved to Cardiff.

 “My dad owned a café in Bute Street, Nations Café where of course they did cook rice and peas.
 They used to come and play dominoes there.”

 “There were a lot of Irish people coming there because we do Irish stew which they liked.
 My dad was very hospitable.
 Even though they didn't have any money, some of them, to buy their meal, he would give them a meal which I thought was very nice.
 It was that kind community spirit to help those who didn't have.”

 Photo: Angela Barnes, 2019 © Courtesy of Carl Connikie